Breast Cancer in Men (Male Breast Cancer)

 - Family history of breast cancer in his female relatives.

 - Having a genetic disorder called Klinefelter syndrome or a liver disease (cirrhosis).

 What are the symptoms?

 The most common symptom of male breast cancer is a painless lump or swelling behind the nipple.
 Other symptoms can include a discharge from the nipple or a lump or thickening in the armpit.
 Although most men diagnosed with breast cancer are older than 65, breast cancer can appear in younger men.
 For this reason, any breast lump in an adult male is considered abnormal and should be checked out by a doctor.

 How is male breast cancer diagnosed?

-Most male breast cancer is diagnosed with a biopsy to investigate a lump or thickening in the breast or armpit.
-Because there is no routine screening for breast cancer and a breast lump does not usually cause pain, sometimes breast cancer isn't discovered until it has spread to another area of the body and is causing other symptoms.
+Because there is no routine screening for male breast cancer and a breast lump does not usually cause pain, sometimes breast cancer isn't discovered until it has spread to another area of the body and is causing other symptoms.

 How is it treated?

 The main treatment for male breast cancer is modified radical mastectomy, which is surgery to remove the breast and the lymph nodes under the arm (axillary lymph nodes).
 In some cases, breast-conserving surgery is possible.